vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 there's something wrong, and they want to defend themselves against accusations.

+#### Legitimate questions

+Another related idea that Voss goes over in the MasterClass is to ask "legitimate" questions (and/or raise legitimate concerns) -- basically, the calibrated questions that, if the oother side were to hear, they would have to agree that this is a valid point.
+For instance, rather than asking "How will you guarantee me that X?" ask the underlying question which might be "How do we deal with the fact that I am operating with uncertainty regarding X?"
+Voss gives the example of the proof-of-life question that hostage negotiators must ask the kidnapper; he suggests a "How do I know the victim is alive?" rather than demanding a proof of life.

 #### My personal experience with calibrated questions

 I have generally found the calibrated questions idea to work well,